 What to Expect During Your Evaluation

 Evaluations at the North Metro Center for Sleep Medicine, including a comprehensive sleep history and examination, are performed by Dr. Jason Cornelius and Jamie Witt, PA-C. Dr. Cornelius completed his training at the Mayo Clinic (Rochester, MN) and is both a board-certified neurologist and fellowship-trained sleep specialist.
-Your health care professional can arrange for a consultation by contacting us at our Golden Valley or Maple Grove locations.
-Patients are seen at the following office locations:
+Your health care professional can arrange for a consultation by contacting us at our Maple Grove location.

 North Metro Center for Sleep Medicine